Skip to main content

 Sustainability & commitment to the environment

 Our journey towards environmental sustainability is ongoing.
-We have a commitment to the Devon communities we serve to continue to advance greener solutions in all aspects of our work and have endorsed the Devon Climate Emergency declaration and outlined goals in our strategic plan.
+We have a commitment to the Devon communities we serve to continue to advance greener solutions in all aspects of our work and have endorsed the Devon Climate Emergency Declaration and outlined goals in our strategic plan.

 In response to the climate emergency, Devon Air Ambulance has established a ‘Green Team’ comprising colleagues from across the organisation at all levels.
 Together we work with colleagues across teams to identify ways we can reduce our energy and materials usage and make a positive – though carbon negative – impact.